Cerebellar Abiotrophy in Working Kelpies (Also known as CA)

 Be aware that matings of even clear to clear for the LINGO3 marker may in some cases produce early-onset CA affected pups.
 We have hopes that a more accurate test will become available sooner rather than later.

 For those of you looking to purchase a pup with good working ability, with no intention to breed from it, there is no issue with purchasing a carrier at all.
 If you purchase a pup with the intention to breed from it, it may be wise to let the breeder know this, so they may be able to help you select a pup which is not a carrier, so there is less expense for yourself down the line, and we speed up the elimination of this disease.

 Would you like to test your dog for CA?

 You can test your dog for CA through BATWK.
-As the breed society for Working Kelpies in the UK, we can offer a £6 discount on the test if organised through ourselves.
+As the breed society for Working Kelpies in the UK, we can offer a discount on the test if organised through ourselves.
 We also provide free postage to Australia, as this is the only lab in the world which currently offers the CA test.
-All you need to do is fill out the below form, complete payment, and instructions on how to test your dog will then be sent to yourself via email.
-The test is £35 to have your dog tested for the early and late onset CA types.
+All you need to do is download the CA instructions, complete payment, and send your swabs through.
 Results will then be emailed through to you.